lgaudencio/brain-tumor-detection/README.md

 User Story:

 * As a client, I want to obtain a report from the ML predictions on new MRI scans.

+To implement the User Stories in this business requirement, the following was done:

+* Once the image(s) have been predicted on, there will be an option to download the report as a csv file which will have the image name and its prediction.

 ## ML Business Case